easybuilders/easybuild/docs/Controlling_compiler_optimization_flags.rst

 For other compilers that can be used in toolchains and other system architectures, the necessary compiler flags will be defined in later EasyBuild versions.

-Currently, using ``--optarch=GENERIC`` will result in the following target architecture optimization flags being used:
+Currently, using ``--optarch=GENERIC`` will result in the following target architecture optimization flags being used, (on a Linux x86-64 system):

 * for toolchains using GCC compilers: ``-march=x86-64 -mtune=generic``
 * for toolchains using Intel compilers: ``-xSSE2``

+On other systems or for other compilers, you can check which compiler flags will be used via :ref:`extended_dry_run`.